jamktiko/Puzzlepunk/documentation/Project-plan.md

 \<Describe the communication channels project and the client have on their disposal during the project.
 If the business or the client has a system for conference calls for example, it needs to be mentioned here (user manual would be appreciated as well).>

+The team will communicate mainly on Discord between each other.

+Outlook will be used to share documents and files.

+Zenhub will be used to track progress and monitor work.

+Github will be used to share versions of the game between each other.

 ## Documentation

 \<Write here how project intends to document their work.
 Or will there be documentation at all?>

+The initial idea of the project will be documented in a game design document.

 ### Documentation Templates

 \<Describe which templates the documents use.
 Are the templates JAMK templates or project’s own templates or something else?>

+The documents will use JAMK’s default templates.

 ### Document Control